 Understanding contextual dialog norms – different conversational interfaces will need to support different users and different tasks.
 This means that a ‘one-size fits all’ approach to conversation design doesn’t work.
 An IVR for healthcare professionals will be used in a different context to users of a chatbot who want to find out the status of their order.
 Our own research has shown that these differing contexts and user needs impacts things like the formality of language expected, task priorities and even the specific words and phrases we use.
 We need to understand those specifics before we start the design through user research (e.g. user interviews, call listening and ethnography).
 This allows us to understand how context and the specific needs of the users we’re designing for will impact the overall conversation design.

 Documenting the design – the way we speak and the way we write are very different.
 But the way we read and the way we listen can also be very different.
 In voice user interface (VUI) design, we produce sample dialogs that are presented to clients in audio format and in ‘persona’.
 It’s much easier to depict the conversational flow as spoken dialog if people can hear it.
 Reaction to something somebody reads can be quite different to that same dialog in audio format.

-The design team – conversational design is a specialised area of design.
-While digital UX traditionally focuses on visual design, conversational design relies much more on an understanding of linguistics, psychology, voice user interface design and speech science.
-Ensuring your conversational design team has a solid set of skills in those areas will help in the creation of great conversational design.
+The design team – conversation design is a specialised area of design.
+While digital UX traditionally focuses on visual design, conversation design relies much more on an understanding of linguistics, psychology, voice user interface design and speech science.
+Ensuring your conversation design team has a solid set of skills in those areas will help in the creation of great conversation design.